focolab/WormND/README.md

 ### CRF_ID
   Matlab code for CRF_ID is provided as a submodule.
 To learn about details of the method, please read the published paper (https://elifesciences.org/articles/60321).
 To learn about details of how to run the code in general, please read the readme document inside the CRF_ID folder.

-For producing results in the WormND benchmark paper, the following files have been used:
+To produce results in the WormND benchmark paper, the following files have been used:
 - Command script:
     - “command_script_neuroPAL.m” in “Main” folder for running the functions
 - New atlases: